PacificBiosciences/paraphase/docs/HBA1_HBA2.md

 Reads in gray are either unassigned or consistent with more than one possible haplotype.
 When two haplotypes are identical over a region, there can be more than one haplotype consistent with a read, and the read is randomly assigned to a haplotype and colored in gray.

 Paraphase realigns reads to the HBA2 region in the reference genome, including the first "B" box and the second "A" box in the schematic above.
-Paraphase assigns a label to each haplotype based on the ending (soft-clipped) positions.
+Paraphase assigns a label to each haplotype based on the starting and ending (soft-clipped) positions.

 ![HBA example](figures/HBA.png)